Crewjah/Crewjah/README.md

 - Added open source documentation and contribution guidelines

 ## 🌍 Open Source
-Crewjah is licensed under the MIT License.
+Crewjah is fully open source under the MIT License.
 You are free to use, modify, and distribute this project for personal, educational, or commercial purposes.
+All development, issues, and discussions are public.
 Contributions are welcome!

 ## 🛠️ Getting Started
 1. **Clone the repository:**